Bala Bodhisattva: Style

-The style of this statue is somewhat reminiscent of the earlier monumental Yaksha statues, usually dated to a few centuries earlier.
-On the other hand, despite other known instances of Hellenistic influence on Indian art, very little if any such influence can be seen in this type of statue.
-Thus, they are quite different from the Greco-Buddhist art of Gandhara.
+The style of this statue is reminiscent of monumental yaksha statues dated to a few centuries earlier.
+Despite other known instances of Hellenistic influence on Indian art, very little, if any, such influence can be seen in this type of statue.
+Thus, the style is quite different from the Greco-Buddhist art of Gandhara.
 This statue is in all probability a product of the art of Mathura, which was then transported to the Ganges region.

 The discovery was published in the "Archaeological Survey of India Annual Report for the Year 1904–1905", in an article by F.O.
 Oertel pp. 59–104.

-The statue is now in the Sarnath Museum.
+The statue and umbrella are now in the Sarnath Museum.